miscreant/xstream/README.md

 Copyright (c) 2017 [The Miscreant Developers][AUTHORS].
 Distributed under the MIT license.
 See [LICENSE.txt] for further details.

-Some language-specific subprojects include sources from other authors with more specific licensing requirements, though all projects are MIT licensed.
-Please see the respective **LICENSE.txt** files in each project for more information.

 [AUTHORS]: https://github.com/miscreant/miscreant/blob/master/AUTHORS.md
 [LICENSE.txt]: https://github.com/miscreant/miscreant/blob/master/LICENSE.txt